COVID-19Contact us to order a PCR test

 Take a COVID-19 test in 5 easy steps

 COVID-19 and Symptoms

 COVID-19 (coronavirus disease 2019) is caused by a strain of the coronavirus known as SARS-CoV-2.
 Other strains of the coronavirus have caused Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).People with COVID-19 can have a wide range of symptoms.
 Some people may have mild symptoms, others can have severe illness, and some people may experience no symptoms.
 Symptoms of COVID-19 include cough, shortness of breath or difficulty breathing, fever, chills, muscle or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea or vomiting, and diarrhea.
 These are not all the symptoms a person might experience.

 This test is usually performed in a specialized lab and typically takes several days for the results to be completed.
 However, despite the length of time to receive the results, this testing is generally most accurate for determining if a person is currently affected.
-This type of testing is also known as a nucleic acid amplification test.
+PCR or polymerize chain reaction is a method of testing, it is also known as a nucleic acid amplification test.

 Why test for COVID-19

 - Avoid close contact with people who are sick.